slorber/react-async-hook/README.md

 - SSR
 - router integration for render-as-you-fetch pattern

-You can indeed build on top of this little lib to provide more advanced features, if you like composition, that is encouraged in the React ecosystem.
+You can build on top of this little lib to provide more advanced features (using composition), or move to popular full-featured libraries like [SWR](https://github.com/vercel/swr) or [React-Query](https://github.com/tannerlinsley/react-query).

-If you prefer a full-featured fetching library, try [SWR](https://github.com/vercel/swr) or [React-Query](https://github.com/tannerlinsley/react-query).

-## Usecase: loading async data into a component
+## Use-case: loading async data into a component

 The ability to inject remote/async data into a React component is a very common React need.
 Later we might support Suspense as well.